CiscoDevNet/thousandeyes-kubernetes-operator/docs/page_load_an.md

 In this example, we will deploy the following **Service** with annotations, it will run a **Page Load** test to monitor **Cisco DevNet homepage**.

-1. If we want to customize the test settings, we can add **thousandeyes.devnet.cisco.com/test-spec** to Service.
+1. If you want to customize the test settings, you can add **thousandeyes.devnet.cisco.com/test-spec** to Service.

 Service: [**config/samples/annotations/service_pageload_customized_settings.yaml**](../config/samples/annotations/service_pageload_customized_settings.yaml)